 Daily Drinking

 Another form of alcohol abuse is frequent drinking.
-Those who drink daily don’t always binge drink, although they sometimes do.
-These individuals get used to having a certain level of alcohol in their system at all times and must drink daily in order to avoid withdrawal symptoms.
+Those who drink daily don’t always binge drink, although the former doesn’t preclude the latter.
+People within this category get accustomed to having a certain level of alcohol in their system at all times, meaning they must drink daily to avoid withdrawal symptoms.

 How Many People Need Alcohol Detox?